derb12/mcetl/README.rst

 ~~~~~~~~~~

 * Develop tests for all modules in the package.
+* Transfer documentation from PDF/Word files to automatic documentation with Sphinx, or at least a mix the two.
+* Improve usage with already created Excel files.
 * Switch from xlwings and xlsxwriter to openpyxl, allowing appending to Excel files on mac and linux systems.